 Early neutral evaluation

 A mini-trial, sometimes known as an executive tribunal, is a non-binding, flexible form of ADR.
-Each party presents its case, usually by legal advisors, to a mini-trial panel.
-The panel normally consists of a company executive from each party, as well as a neutral third party who may act as a mediator or advisor.
-The executives who appear on behalf of the parties will not usually have been involved in the dispute, and should have sufficient authority to settle the dispute.
+Each party presents its case, usually by legal advisers, to a mini-trial panel.
+The panel normally consists of a company executive from each party, as well as a neutral third party who may act as a mediator or adviser.
+The executives who appear on behalf of the parties will not usually have been involved in the dispute and should have sufficient authority to settle the dispute.
 The object of a mini-trial is to identify the strengths and weaknesses of each side’s case as quickly as possible.
-The parties, or their legal advisors, make short and often informal presentations to the panel, all of whom are free to ask questions.
+The parties, or their legal advisers, make short and often informal presentations to the panel, all of whom are free to ask questions.
 Documents, including witness statements and expert evidence, can be exchanged in advance.
 Following submissions from each party, the panel will negotiate.
 The role of the neutral on the panel is usually to provide advice on matters of law and evidence during the presentations, and to advise of the outcome in litigation if the parties fail to reach agreement in the course of the mini-trial.
 The neutral may also act as a mediator between the two senior executives.
 The mini-trial process gives senior executives an opportunity to consider the legal arguments of both sides and to then negotiate settlement from an informed position, without relying on further legal procedures or remedies.
 It remains an uncommon form of alternative dispute resolution, even in the United States, where it originated in the 1990s.
 It is seen as being more suitable than mediation in very large cases or where it is desirable to bring in senior executives who have not previously been involved with the case.

 ADR compared with arbitration and litigation in construction disputes

 However, ADR does not suit all disputes.
 Certain complex disputes will need a full trial process with disclosure, witness statements and expert reports.
-There are others in which an important point of legal principle needs to be resolved in order to address the underlying dispute.
+There are others in which an important point of legal principle needs to be resolved to address the underlying dispute.